owlbarn/tutorial/book/symbolic/README.md

 val load : string -> t
 ```

-It means that, each engine has its own core type `t`, be it a string or another format of graph, and it needs to convert `t` to and from the core symbolic grpah type, or save/load a type `t` data structure to file.
+It means that, each engine has its own core type `t`, be it a string or another format of graph, and it needs to convert `t` to and from the core symbolic graph type, or save/load a type `t` data structure to file.
+An engine can also contain extra functions besides these four.

 Now that we have explained the design of `owl_symbolic`, let's look at the details of some engines in the next few sections.